 Chinese Skullcap Summary:

-All species of skullcap can be used interchangably, and all parts of the plant can be used.
-That said, Scutellaria lateriflora (American skullcap) is preferred for its nervine effects in conditions like anxiety and depression, and Scutellaria baicalensis (Chinese skullcap) is preferred for its anti-alleric and anti-inflammatory actions.
-The root is preferred for antiviral actions and the leaves for anti-inflammatory and antioxidant actions.
+All species of skullcap can be used similarily, and all parts of the plant can be used.
+That said, Scutellaria lateriflora (American skullcap) is preferred for its nervine effects in conditions like anxiety and depression, and Scutellaria baicalensis (Chinese skullcap) is preferred for its anti-allergic and anti-inflammatory actions.
+The root is preferred for its antiviral effects and the leaves for anti-inflammatory and antioxidant actions.

-That said, all parts of the plant will produce similar actions as the plant has the same chemistry throughout, just in different proportions.
+That said, all parts of the plant will produce similar actions as the plant has virtually the same chemical makeup throughout, just in different proportions.

 Syn: Scutellaria microcantha

 the root eclusively as an antiviral (not the arial parts)

 For sleep: 2-4 mL about 30 min before bed time

 For viral infection: 5-10 mL 3 times/day